DevTiqo/newsAppAtech/README.md

 # newsAppAtech
-A news app for an interview
+A news app

+- firebase
+- flutter
+- UI from dribbble.com
+-